Ryrden/Ryrden/README.md

 * **I am interested in Software Engineering**
 * 🌱 I’m currently learning ...
+  * Improving my current stack (Spring, React, Postgree and Git)
-  * Java
+  * Collaborating with Open-source
-  * Web development
-  * Git to collaborate on open source projects
+  * Soft-skills like communication Techniques
+  * Algorithms to get better rankings in online contests like google kick-start
 * 😄 Pronouns: He/Him
 * 👯 We can connect on [Chess.com](https://www.chess.com/member/rektryan)♟ to play some games